tien-le-grenoble/uranus-original/README.md

 The fundamentals of Machine Learning and Deep Learning from Scratch and from other libs such as numpy, panda, matplotlib, scipy, scikit-learn, Keras, Tensorflow, Theano, etc

 # Table Of Contents
-1. Basic Module (Visualizing Data, Linear Algebra, Statistics, Probability, Hypothesis and Inference, Gradient Descent)
+*1. Basic Module (Visualizing Data, Linear Algebra, Statistics, Probability, Hypothesis and Inference, Gradient Descent)*
-2. Decision Tree (ID3, CART) and Random Forest
+2. Decision Tree (*ID3*, CART) and Random Forest
-3. Naive Bayes and Linear Regression
+3. *Naive Bayes* and Linear Regression
 4. Conditional Random Fields (CRF)
 5. AdaBoost
 6. Hidden Markov Model